johannes-graeter/limo/README.md

 * watch limo trace the trajectory in rviz :)
 * Before submitting an issue, please have a look at the section [Known issues](#known-issues).

-### Todo

-* runtime is ok for individual modules, however communication between nodes must be enhanced to ensure online usage (nodelets...).
-* Make it overall faster.
-* Test on our own test car.

 ## Known issues
 * Unittest of LandmarkSelector.voxel fails with libpcl version 1.7.2 or smaller (just 4 landmarks are selected).
 Since this works with pcl 1.8.1 which is standard for ros melodic, this is ignored.
 This should lower the performance of the software only by a very small amount.